Jeptha Atherton: Horse breeder

 Atherton was one of the first residents of Northampton County to take a strong interest in blooded horses.
 Horse racing was a popular spectator sport in the Province of North Carolina.
 Many wealthy planters dominated the sport since they had the resources to import, breed and train expensive English breeding stock and race horses.
 Atherton as part of the North Carolina elite was able to display his wealth on the track.
 He established a large plantation at Northampton Courthouse, where he bred and raced horses, and was the owner of a nationally famous British born stallion, Janus, who was a grandson of the Godolphin Arabian.
 He purchased Janus from Mildred Willis between late 1771 and the start of 1772.

 Janus was quick and compact and is acknowledged as the foundation sire of the American Quarter Horse.
 Janus was a chestnut horse born in England in 1746 and imported to Virginia Colony by Mordecai Booth in 1752, and resold, before moving to North Carolina.
 Janus, who measured in excess of 14 hands, would have looked different from the other horses at the time; compact yet large boned.
 His muscular back legs helped him run fast.

 Atherton enthusiasm for horse racing was shared by many of his neighbors.
 He ran Mud Colt and Big Filly (bred by Turner Bynum, his son-in-law), in quarter races against Willie Jones (statesman) two horses, Paoli and Trick'em, losing to both.
 He bred Caelus and Harlot, later owned by his son-in-law James Barnes.

 On March 18, 1773, Atherton placed an advertisement in The Virginia Gazette; in it he refers to Janus being in North Carolina.
 The horse, Celer, foaled in 1774 was considered to be his "best son".
 On March 20, 1775, Atherton placed one of many advertisements in the Virginia Gazette to put Janus out to stud.

-Atherton retained ownership of Janus until the horses death in 1780, aged 34, having passed his many qualities to all his foals, including the celebrated American Quarter Running Horse Spadille.
+Atherton retained ownership of Janus until the horse’s death in 1780, aged 34, having passed his many qualities to all his foals, including the celebrated American Quarter Running Horse Spadille.

 Not all his horses were up to standard.
 On March 26, 1782, the Governor of North Carolina, Thomas Burke wrote to him advising that the horse he dispatched was unfit for Military service and requested another.